KShivendu/KShivendu/README.md

 ### Hi there 👋 I'm Kumar Shivendu from India 🇮🇳
-Learning a bit of almost everything in software
+Learning to build software byte by byte

 🔭 I’m currently working on projects involving :
 - Flutter